octogene/nodeset-rescue/README.md

         Can be passed multiple times.
 Credentials are considered valid if they were generated with any supplied secret.
   -rocketstorage-addr string
         Address of the Rocket Storage contract.
-Defaults to mainnet (default "0x1d8f8f00cfa6758d7bE78336684788Fb0ee0Fa46")
+Defaults to mainnet (default "0x1d8f8f00cfa6758d7bE78336684788Fb0ee0Fa46") -swise-vaults-registry-addr string
+        Address of the Stakewise Vaults Registry contract.
+Defaults to mainnet.
+Pass empty string to disable.
+  -fee-recipient string
+        Required fee recipient for validators
 ```

   * The `-grpc` flags should only be used with a Prysm beacon node.